 - 7. The auditor shall establish an overall audit strategy that sets the scope, timing and direction of the audit, and that guides the development of the audit plan. - 8.
-In establishing the overall audit strategy, the auditor shall: - (a) Identify the characteristics of the engagement that define its scope; - Ascertain the reporting objectives of the engagement to plan the timing of the audit (b) and the nature of the communications required; - Consider the factors that, in the auditor's professional judgment, are significant in (c) directing the engagement team's efforts; - (d) Consider the results of preliminary engagement activities and, where applicable, whether knowledge gained on other engagements performed by the engagement partner for the entity is relevant; and - Ascertain the nature, timing and extent of resources necessary to perform the (e) engagement.
+In establishing the overall audit strategy, the auditor shall: - Identify the characteristics of the engagement that define its scope: (a) - Ascertain the reporting objectives of the engagement to plan the timing of the audit and (b) the nature of the communications required; - Consider the factors that, in the auditor's professional judgment, are significant in directing (c) the engagement team's efforts: - (d) Consider the results of preliminary engagement activities and, where applicable, whether knowledge gained on other engagements performed by the engagement partner for the entity is relevant; and - (e) Ascertain the nature, timing and extent of resources necessary to perform the engagement.
 (Ref: Para.
 A8-A11) - 9.
-The auditor shall develop an audit plan that shall include a description of: - The nature, timing and extent of planned risk assessment procedures, as determined (a) under SSA 315.4 - (b) The nature, timing and extent of planned further audit procedures at the assertion level, as determined under SSA 330.5
+The auditor shall develop an audit plan that shall include a description of: - The nature, timing and extent of planned risk assessment procedures, as determined (a) under SSA 315 (Revised). - The nature, timing and extent of planned further audit procedures at the assertion (b) level, as determined under SSA 330. - Other planned audit procedures that are required to be carried out so that the (c) engagement complies with SSAs.
+(Ref: Para.
+A12-A14)

-SSA 220, "Quality Control for an Audit of Financial Statements," paragraphs 12-13.
+SSA 220, Quality Control for an Audit of Financial Statements, paragraphs 12-13.